TNRIS/InteractiveWaterPlan/README.md

-# Interactive State Water Plan App
+# 2012 Interactive State Water Plan App

-The [Interactive State Water Plan](http://texasstatewaterplan.org/) (ISWP) application displays water planning data for the State of Texas from the [2012 State Water Plan](http://www.twdb.texas.gov/waterplanning/swp/2012/).
+The [2012 Interactive State Water Plan](http://2012.texasstatewaterplan.org/) (ISWP) application displays water planning data for the State of Texas from the [2012 State Water Plan](http://www.twdb.texas.gov/waterplanning/swp/2012/).
 The ISWP is a single-page app.
 Its back-end [API](http://texasstatewaterplan.org/api/v1) is built with [Express](http://expressjs.com/) and the front-end is built with [AngularJS](https://angularjs.org/) and [Leaflet](http://leafletjs.com/).

 The ISWP keeps a snapshot of relevant State Water Plan data in a local SQLite database.